Grislow/KnowledgeBase/javascript/md/es5.md

 ## Expressions
 A unit of code that produces a single value.
 An expression can consist of 0 or more literals, operators, variables or expressions.

-Expressions can be used anywhere javascript expects a value.
+Expressions can be used anywhere a value is expected.

 If an expression ends with a semicolon it becomes an expression statement.
 An expression statement cannot be used as a value - `console.log(2 + 2;)` would result in an error.